rimma-kubanova/nu-pogodi.io/README.md

 This is the recreation of classic game called Nu-Pogodi for Nfactorial.

+To program is implemented through index.html, nupogodi.css and wolf.js

 <img width="519" alt="Screenshot 2023-05-05 at 22 33 27" src="https://user-images.githubusercontent.com/115300909/236515555-c295c515-0514-42a9-aa0e-12d35f51028b.png">